 I have studied history and German language and literature (‘Germanistik’) at the Universities of Leiden (MA History, 2005, cum laude) in The Netherlands and Bamberg (1.
 Staatsexamen, 2006) in Germany.
 In 2012, I received my PhD from Leiden University.
 Since then, I have hold postdoc positions at the University of Twente (2012-2015) and the Chemical Heritage Foundation in Philadelphia (2015-2016).
 In 2016, I will return to the University of Twente to work as researcher on the project Making Sense of Handwritten Illustrated Archives (2016-2020).
-From August 2017 onwards, I am a tenured assistant professor for the long-term development of technology in society and digital heritage at the University of Twente.
+From August 2017 onwards, I am a tenured assistant professor for the long-term development of science and technology in society and digital heritage at the University of Twente.

 My research has received financial support from the following institutions:

 - 2016-2019: Netherlands Organisation for Scientific Research (Project: Making Sense of Handwritten Illustrated Archives, lead researcher: prof. H.J. van den Herik)

 - 2016-2019: Brill Publishers, Leiden (2016-2019: Co-sponsor of Making Sense of Handwritten Illustrated Archives, lead researcher: prof. H.J. van den Herik)

 - 2018-2019: NWO Kiem: Eventscapes: Providing Spatio-Temporal Access to the Prize Papers (lead researcher: Menno-Jan Kraak, ITC Twente, other partners: Huygens-ING, Brill Publishers, Leiden)